-Investments in investee companies that are SEIS qualifying investments give rise to a suite of valuable tax reliefs.
+Investments in investee companies that are EIS qualifying investments give rise to a suite of valuable tax reliefs.

-For SEIS qualifying investments, the reliefs include:
+For EIS qualifying investments, the reliefs include:

-- Income tax relief up to 50% of the amount invested in investee companies in the year of investment subject to the amount of income tax payable and an annual investment limit of £100,000 (this is irrespective of your marginal tax rate); - Capital gains tax re-investment relief of 50% of any chargeable gains re-invested in SEIS qualifying investments; - Tax free capital gains when SEIS qualifying investments are sold; - Inheritance tax relief provided the SEIS qualifying investments have been held for two years and are held at the time of death; and - Loss relief which can be taken against income or as a capital loss.
+- Income tax relief at 30 per cent of the amount invested in EIS Qualifying Companies in the year of Investment or in the preceding tax year up to an annual limit of £1 million; - Tax free capital gains when EIS Qualifying Investments are sold; - Capital gains tax deferral for the life of the Investment where a gain realised on a disposal is invested into an EIS Qualifying Investment; - Inheritance tax relief provided the investments have been held for two years and are held at the time of death; and - Loss relief which can be taken against income or as a capital loss.

 There is a 'carry-back' facility which allows all or part of the cost of shares acquired in one tax year to be treated as though the shares had been acquired in the preceding tax year.
-The SEIS rate for that earlier year is then applied to the shares, and relief given for the earlier year.
+The EIS rate for that earlier year is then applied to the shares, and relief given for the earlier year.
 This is subject to the overriding limit for relief each year.
-For example, if an SEIS qualifying investment is made in 2019/2020, then the tax reliefs available can be carried back one year to apply the tax reliefs in 2018/2019.
+For example, if an EIS qualifying investment is made in 2019/2020, then the tax reliefs available can be carried back one year to apply the tax reliefs in 2018/2019.